 Free Crochet Pillow Patterns

-Now that we’ve covered pillow basics and materials, it’s time for the fun part: the free pillow patterns!
-Below, you’ll find a mix of designers, crochet techniques (like Tunisian, c2c, and tapestry), colors, and textures to get you started.
-This is by no means an all-inclusive list of crochet cushion covers, but 19 cuties is more than enough to kick off your pillow journey.
+You’ll find a mix of designers, crochet techniques (like Tunisian, c2c, and tapestry), colors, and textures to get you started.
+This is by no means an all-inclusive list of crochet cushion covers, but 19 cuties is more than enough to kick off your journey.

-To start, here’s a pile of the You Should Craft classics.
 From top to bottom, we’ve got:

 Clockwise, from top left:

-- Loops and Love Crochet’s Happy Pillow is a tapestry crochet pillow featuring “HAPPY” in bright, rainbow letters on the front and horizontal stripes on the back.
+- Happy Pillow | Loops and Love Crochet – This tapestry crochet pillow features “HAPPY” in bright, rainbow letters on the front and horizontal stripes on the back.
 Aren’t those poms adorable?!

-- The Hayfield Pillow by One Little Hook is a Tunisian crochet pillow featuring the straw stitch and super-bulky Wool-Ease Thick & Quick yarn.
+- Hayfield Pillow | One Little Hook – A Tunisian crochet pillow featuring the straw stitch and super-bulky Wool-Ease Thick & Quick yarn.

-- Herringbone Half Double Crochet Pillow by Grace and Yarn.
-This cushion pattern gives me sweet, boho vibes!
+- Herringbone Half Double Crochet Pillow | Grace and Yarn – This cushion pattern gives me sweet, boho vibes!
 Maybe it’s the combo of the bright solid and muted neutral-colored Dishie cotton yarn?

-- The Paw Print Pillow by Jo to the World would make the perfect gift for the kitty and doggo lovers in your life.
+- Paw Print Pillow | Jo to the World – Wouldn’t this sweet paw print pillow make the perfect gift for the kitty and doggo lovers in your life?

 Clockwise, from top left:

-- Sigoni Macaroni’s Simple Geometric Throw Pillow uses modern color-blocking and tassels in classic, neutral colors.
+- Simple Geometric Throw Pillow | Sigoni Macaroni – Sigoni used modern color-blocking and tassels in classic, neutral colors.

-- The Easy Ripple Pillow by TL Yarn Crafts is a Tunisian crochet pillow featuring the ripple stitch.
+- Easy Ripple Pillow | TL Yarn Crafts – A lovely Tunisian crochet pillow featuring the ripple stitch.

-- My Quilt Block Pillow uses the corner-to-corner (c2c) method to crochet diagonal striped squares, which are joined in a bright diamond pattern (similar to quilts).
+- Quilt Block Pillow | You Should Craft – This pattern uses the corner-to-corner (c2c) method to make diagonal striped squares, which are joined in a bright diamond pattern (similar to quilts).

-- The Burst of Sunshine Pillow by This Pixie Creates uses the bobble stitch to create a fun, modern texture.
+- Burst of Sunshine Pillow | This Pixie Creates – Isn’t the one-sided texture cute?!
+This Pixie Creates used the bobble stitch to create a fun, modern crochet pillow pattern.

 Clockwise, from top left:

-- The Interlocking Crochet Cushion Cover by Blue Star Designs uses interlocking crochet to create skinny stripes of white and blue.
+- Interlocking Crochet Cushion Cover | Blue Star Designs – Those skinny stripes of white and blue are created with interlocking crochet.

-- Tying an End’s Love Throw Pillow is an intarsia design that features the Japanese character for love.
+- Love Throw Pillow | Tying an End – Tae created an intarsia design that features the Japanese character for love.

-- Hanjan Crochet’s Charleston Lace Pillow has a gorgeous, open lace pattern that radiates from the center of the cushion.
+- Charleston Lace Pillow | Hanjan Crochet – With a gorgeous, open lace pattern that radiates from the center of the cushion, this looks like a vintage crochet pillow.

-- The Love Sherpa Pillow from Nana’s Crafty Home pairs bulky weight yarn with boucle yarn to create a soft, fluffy corner-to-corner pillow.
+- Love Sherpa Pillow | Nana’s Crafty Home – Tonya paired bulky weight yarn with boucle to create a soft, fluffy corner-to-corner pillow pattern.

 Some people love love LOVE to decorate for the holidays.
 And other people are more like, “Um, can’t you see that snowman magnet on the fridge?
 I’m festive AF.”

-Regardless of which category you fall into, these last four pillows are perfect.
-Swapping out a pillow or two is just about the easiest way to add some Hallowwen or Christmas spice to your living room.
-But if you’re going ALL OUT, don’t forget the pillows!
-One is even double-sided, so it will fit in with both your fall and winter decorations.
-Dope.
+Regardless of which category you fall into, these last four crochet pillow patterns are perfect.
+Swapping out a pillow or two is just about the easiest way to add some Halloween or Christmas spice to your living room.

 Clockwise, from top left:

-- The Mad About Boo Pillow from The Loopy Lamb is almost too cute to be scary, especially with the punny name.
+- Mad About Boo Pillow | The Loopy Lamb – Ashley’s ghost pillow is almost too cute to be scary, especially with the punny name.
 Can you think of a cuter Halloween pillow?!

-- The Turtle Trunk’s Cozy Holiday Pillow was designed for Make and Do Crew and features a buffalo check background.
-The fluffy tree is crocheted using Lion Brand’s Go For Faux fur yarn.
+- Cozy Holiday Pillow | The Turtle Trunk for Make & Do Crew – The fluffy tree is crocheted using Lion Brand’s Go For Faux fur yarn and features a buffalo check background.

-- Cozy Nooks Designs’ Fall Welcome Pillow is actually a double-sided tapestry crochet pillow that can take you from fall to winter.
-The front spells “Welcome” with a pumpkin, and the back uses a snowflake.
+- Fall/Winter Welcome Pillow | Cozy Nooks Designs – This clever pillow is double-sided to take you from fall to winter.
+The front spells “Welcome” with a pumpkin, and the back uses a snowflake as the “O.”

-- The Buffalo Check Crochet Pillow from Stitching Together has a red and black buffalo plaid background with a stag silhouette.
-It looks so winter-y!
+- Buffalo Check Crochet Pillow | Stitching Together – It looks so winter-y with a stag silhouette on a red and black buffalo plaid background.

 Aaaand that’s a wrap!